aloucks/dacite/dacite/README.md

 extensions will also be supported along the way.

 Dacite is sorely lacking in the documentation department.
-I don't plan to fully document every type and functions (and thus effectively repeat the Vulkan specification).
-But at least the parts where dacite is different from the specification will be documented over time.
+I don't plan to fully document every type and function (and thus effectively repeat the Vulkan specification).
+But at least the parts where dacite is different from the C API will be documented over time.

 [![build status](https://gitlab.com/dennis-hamester/dacite/badges/master/build.svg)](https://gitlab.com/dennis-hamester/dacite)